getopenmono/monodocs/getting-started/using_monokiosk.md

 $ monoprog -d
 ```

 *Monoprog* will now try to find any connected Mono devices.
 If your device is found it returns: *Mono device detected*.

+If *monoprog* does not detect any connected Mono device, please check that you see Mono in *Device Manager*, it identifies itself as *PSoC3 Bootloader* HID device.
+Windows must say that it is *Ready to use*.

 To transfer (program) the app to Mono write:

 ```
 $ monoprog -p ttt.elf